Srao2020/PianoTiles_PygAIme/README.md

 - The score increases by 1 for each correct tile clicked.
 - The game becomes progressively harder as the score increases.
 - The AI agent learns to click the correct tiles and maximizes its reward over time.

-### File Descriptions
-- **main.py**: Contains the main game loop and logic for the tile-clicking game.
-- **dqn_agent.py**: Implements the DQN agent for reinforcement learning.
-- **utils.py**: Provides utility functions for drawing, sound effects, and color management.
-- **sounds/**: A folder containing sound effects used in the game (e.g., tile clicks, game over sounds).

 ### Future Enhancements
 - **Human-AI Interaction**: Allow human players to compete against the AI in real-time.